jdrumgoole/quick-start-python-and-mongodb/ep003-PyMongo-Read.md

 all the matching documents.
 In this case `find()` will return a [cursor](http://api.mongodb.com/python/current/api/pymongo/cursor.html).

-To print the cursor contents just keep calling `.next()` on it as follows:
+To print the cursor contents just keep calling `.next()` on the cursor as follows:

 ```python
 >>> cursor=zipcodes.find({'city': 'PALMER'})